Jubayer-Ahmed-Sajid/BrandShop-client-site/README.md

-# Product Cluster
+# Tech Cluster

-Welcome to Product Cluster!
+Welcome to Tech Cluster!
 This is a brand website where you can find cluster of top branded technological products.

 ## Live Link

-Check out the live version of the website here: [Product Cluster](https://assignment-10-e2f24.web.app)
+Check out the live version of the website here: [Tech cluster](https://assignment-10-e2f24.web.app)

 ## Features